-Air curtains for hospitals are specifically designed to help with that goal.
-They do this by maintaining indoor temperatures and keeping pollutants such as cigarette smoke and vehicle exhaust out when the door is open.
-One common situation air curtains address is keeping ambulance fumes out of the E.R.
+A huge concern for hospitals is keeping indoor environments stable and sanitary.
+Air curtains for healthcare facilities are specifically designed to help with that goal.
+They do this by maintaining indoor temperatures and keeping pollutants such as cigarette smoke and vehicle exhaust out.
+A common situation air curtains address is keeping ambulance fumes out of the E.R.

 Where Hospitals Use Air Curtains:

-Main Entrances: You can use both ambient and heated air curtains on high-traffic main entrances, along with or instead of a vestibule.
+- Main Entrances: You can use both ambient and heated hospital air curtains on high-traffic main entrances, along with or instead of a vestibule.
 They protect the Welcome and Waiting areas from outside temperatures and traffic fumes as visitors and staff come and go.

-Service Door: Facilities managers use air curtains over man doors to protect back hallways.
+- Service Door: Facilities managers use air curtains over man doors to protect back hallways.
 As a result, they keep out outside temperatures, secondhand smoke, truck exhaust, and flying insects.